hjr0/AFM_PeakForce_QNM_mapping_data_analysis/README.md

 HOW TO USE:
 1. Put raw data (bulk) with .m script under the same directory (here data are from Bruker AFM devices);
 2. Run Modulus*.m scripts;
 3. Circle out ROIs using your mouse by left clicking.
-End selection of one ROI by middle clickling and begin next circling out on the same graph.
+End selection of one ROI by middle clicking and begin next circling out on the same graph.
 End capturing by right click.

 Notes:
 1. result.out contains mean 'Height' and 'Modulus' of ROIs;